Ensure no survivors: stop weeds from setting seed!

 - Apply herbicides according to label directions and the relevant state Pesticides Act.

-- Consider the role of pre-plant residuals to reduce intial weed populations prior to the first glyphosate application.
+- Consider the role of pre-plant residuals to reduce initial weed populations prior to the first glyphosate application.
+Use late in-crop residual herbicides prior to canopy closure to control late germinating weeds.

 - Identify key weeds and assess the weed burden annually.
 Target strategies to manage problem weeds.

 Where possible use 2 non glyphosate weed control tactics in fallow and 2 non glyphosate tactics in crop to target no survivors; these may be other modes of action or timely cultivation.
-Remember, 2 + 2 = 0.
+Remember, 2 + 2 & 0 survivors.

 - Practice good farm hygiene to prevent the entry of new weeds to the farm, around the cropping area, in fallow and rotation fields, irrigation structures, waste areas, and between fields.
 Come Clean, Go Clean.